ntk148v/awesome-stars/README.md

 ## Go

+- [testcontainers-go](https://github.com/testcontainers/testcontainers-go) - Testcontainers is a Golang library that providing a friendly API to run Docker container.
+It is designed to create runtime environment to use during your automatic tests.
+- [cloud-game](https://github.com/giongto35/cloud-game) - Web-based Cloud Gaming service for Retro Game
 - [etcd](https://github.com/etcd-io/etcd) - Distributed reliable key-value store for the most critical data of a distributed system
 - [clair](https://github.com/quay/clair) - Vulnerability Static Analysis for Containers
 - [prometheus-am-executor](https://github.com/imgix/prometheus-am-executor) - Execute command based on Prometheus alerts